loanper/pioneers-hackathon-vertex/docs/MCP_SETUP.md

 **Example prompts:**
 ```
 "Show CPU utilisation for mj-weekly-pipeline for the last 6 hours"
-"Query memory usage for Cloud Run job in mental-journal-dev"
+"Query memory usage for Cloud Run job in build-unicorn25par-4813"
 ```

 ### IAM